 Rivers Education Support Centre is a unique organisation that works with the children in East Herts and Broxbourne who are experiencing difficulties in mainstream school because of their social, emotional and mental health difficulties.

-"I am really pleased with the support that has been provided at Rivers and I feel that this has been the best educational experience for Casey out of all his school placements.
-I feel Casey is much happier since being at Rivers and I think this is because people understand him there and help him feel respected and listened to."
+"I am really pleased with the support that has been provided at Rivers and I feel that this has been the best educational experience for my son, out of all his school placements over the years.
+I feel he is much happier since being at Rivers and I think this is because people understand him there and help him feel respected and listened to."

 A highly skilled team of outreach staff work in both primary and secondary schools throughout the area with children who are at risk of permanent exclusion with the aim of supporting them and the school to overcome the issues that are making school life difficult.